 Socratic question: "Imagine you're Julias Cesar.
 You've just spent 8 years away from home battling the Gauls.
 Finally, you have emerged victorious!
 As you head back to Rome with your army, you're looking forward to be welcomed home as a hero.
 You're now standing on the edge of the Rubicon River.
 This is where the law requires you to send your army home.
 However there's a problem.
 In the time you were away, your government has become corrupt.
 You realize that at this moment in time you're in a unique position to do something about it, but it would involve breaking the law.
-You could lead your army into Rome and attempt to launch a risky revolution, but if you're unsuccessful you'll forever be known as a traitor.
+You could lead your army into Rome and attempt to launch a risky revolution – knowing that if you're unsuccessful you'll forever be known as a traitor.
 As you stand on the edge of the Rubicon River, you're forced to make this difficult choice: Do you disband your army as the law requires and come home a hero, OR, do you risk everything, march on Rome with your army, and attempt to launch a revolution?"

 If a Socratic question is posed properly, answers and opinions will differ.
 The result is a lively discussions with every participate contributing their own unique viewpoint.